morgan-a-bauer/morgan-a-bauer/README.md

 </div>
 I'm an undergraduate student studying computer science and mathematics at Eckerd College in St. Petersburg, FL.

-- 🔭 I’m currently working on deep learning for music generation
+- 🔭 I’m currently working on deep learning for music generation and post-quantum cryptography

 - 🌱 I’m currently learning quantum computing with Qiskit and IBM Quantum Experience